miriamschalamun/RNA_Tricho/README.md

 1. Clone this repository to your local machine or download the R script file "RNASeq_analysis.Rmd".
 2. Open RStudio or another R environment.
 3. Set your working directory to the location of the script files.
 Replace `"/path/to/script"` with the actual path to where you have saved the script:
 ```R
 setwd("/path/to/script")
 ```
+4. Execute the steps in the R script, explanations are provided within the script.
-Examples of all files required for this script are provided.
+5. Examples of all files required for this script are provided.